chen-assert/cccbd_web/Document/01_user_draft.md

 ## Mobile-end

 Customers can use all business of Hibernia-Sino Insurance Company abovementioned for smart phones.
-Customers are using Android platform devices can login, change password, register, apply for lost luggage, and check claims or policies by proper app.
+Customers using Android platform devices can login, change password, register new accounts, apply for lost luggage claims, and check claims or policies by proper application.

-<font color=#FF0000>IOS also have corresponding app with all of this features </font>
+IOS users can use Hibernia-Sino Insurance service by Browsers, and can get functions and services that achieve the same effect.